-To help the honey bees survive winter, we add bee candy to their hives.
+To help the honey bees survive winter, we add bee candy to their hives in the fall.
 The candy is made of sugar, water, and high protein pollen substitute; and it’s placed at the top of the hive in winter – ready for the bees should they exhaust their honey reserves.

-We mixed 1 1/2 lbs. of water with 8 lbs. of sugar; and then heated to a slow boil while stirring.
+We mix 1 1/2 lbs. of water with 8 lbs. of sugar; and then heat to a slow boil while stirring.
 At about 220 – 230°F, candy consistency should be achieved.

 After reaching candy consistency, the mixture gets taken off the heat and 1 lb. of high protein pollen substitute is added.